 We study how the brain changes when we learn, as we get older, or when we recover damage such as stroke.
-We use brain imaging to monitor brain change and we aim to develop new approaches to facilitate learning, recovery and healthy ageing.
+We use brain imaging to monitor brain change and we aim to develop new approaches to facilitate learning, recovery and healthy brain development and ageing.

 PlasticityDefinition: the adaptability of an organism to changes in its environment.